Update – we played with beads at the most recent braiding get-together and made actual FB’s! (finished bracelets)

 Above are some spiral braids with beads added – a lot of them.
 These took longer to make than most of the others–except for the charm bracelets–just because of the sheer number of beads on loops.
 It takes a while to load all those beads onto the threads ahead of time!
 And then they have to be pushed into place with every braiding move, which wasn’t the case with my other beaded experiments.
 To me that makes the braiding seem a little tedious compared to stopping only occasionally to push up a bead.
 Not as fun to braid, but I really like the results!

-At first glance these might not look a lot different from the 8-strand beaded kumihimo “ropes” that I’ve seen youtube videos for.
-But as 8 and 10-loop braids, these are equivalent to 16 and 20-strand kumihimo braids, and have a fluid but very substantial feel.
+At first glance these might not look a lot different from the 8-strand beaded kumihimo ropes that I’ve seen youtube videos for.
+But these 8 and 10-loop braids are structurally equivalent to 16 and 20-strand kumihimo braids, and have a supple yet substantial feel to them when they are draped around your wrist..

 I should probably try making a 4-loop version.
 That would be equivalent to an 8-strand kumihimo braid, and maybe it would be quicker to make than these ones were, though it would still require loading an awful lot of beads onto those 4 loops.